 A bridge in understanding may need to be made before the impacts of investments made by pension schemes on their members’ behalf can be communicated.
 In addition, although someone may express strong values in their everyday consumption choices, these do not necessarily translate into action in aspects of their lives that they typically engage less with, such as pension saving.
 This is despite the fact that their pension pot is likely to be higher value and more influential than, say, their choice of cleaning products or food and drink.
 There therefore may be a need to help people make connections between areas of life they are more familiar with and their pension investments.

 About the research

-Working together with our programme partner, Legal & General Investment Management (LGIM), this project will seek to understand whether communicating with members of a pension scheme about the impact of their investments makes them more likely to engage with their retirement account, and whether doing so has any impact on downstream behaviours such as seeking information, changing contribution levels or making active investment choices.
+Working together with our programme partner, Legal & General Investment Management (LGIM), this project aimed to understand whether communicating with members of a pension scheme about the impact of their investments makes them more likely to engage with their retirement account, and whether doing so has any impact on downstream behaviours such as seeking information, changing contribution levels or making active investment choices.

 About our programme partner

 Legal & General Investment Management (LGIM) is one of Europe’s largest asset managers and a major global investor, with total assets under management of £1.2 trillion*.
 They work with a wide range of global clients, including pension schemes, sovereign wealth funds, fund distributors and retail investors.

 Throughout the past 40 years LGIM have built their business through understanding what matters most to their clients and transforming this insight into valuable, accessible investment products and solutions.
 They provide investment expertise across the full spectrum of asset classes including fixed income, equities, commercial property and cash.
 LGIM’s capabilities range from index-tracking and active strategies to liquidity management and liability-based risk management solutions.